 The NB Timberlands and Maine Timberlands have several sources of non-timber income including various land leases for recreational and commercial use as well as a recreational access permit plan.
-Most of these revenues are not subject to long term agreements and a decrease in the recreational and commercial activities that lead to those revenues could have a material adverse effect on Acadian.
+Most of these revenues are not subject to long-term agreements and as a result, any decrease in the recreational and commercial activities that lead to those revenues could impact Acadian.